MiguelCastillo/azureContainer/README.md

 $ zureup -f . -c testme -a name -k key
 ```

-That will upload all the files in the current directory to the container `testme`, which is located in account `name` and has the access key of `key`.
+That will upload all the files in the current directory to the container `testme`, which is located in the Azure storage account `name` with access key of `key`.

 ```
 $ zureup -f "file1.txt, file2.txt" -c testme -a name -k key